joe-mccann-dev/joe-mccann-dev/README.md

-## 👋 Hello, and thanks for taking a look at my GitHub!
+## Hello and thanks for taking a look at my profile!

 ### About Me